- May 9, 2020

 But first… stop multitasking!

 You have probably heard that multitasking is a myth, but do you know why?
-When you’re doing couple things at once, you just delay the tasks and extend the time of their performance, so it’s the opposite of what was intended (here is a brilliant example by Psychology Today).
+When you’re doing couple things at once, you just delay the tasks and extend the time of their performance, so it’s the opposite of what was intended.
 As a result, you lose more time than you expected and you’re left with many started assignments, but can’t determine when you’ll complete them.
 Isn’t it illogical?

 Instead of wasting your time on unproductive activities, better focus on one thing at once.
 You will be sure that everything is done in the right way, not with a lick and promise.
 Always set a certain amount of time for each task and create a plan or to-do list for each day.
 Don’t even think about starting a new thing before finishing the previous one – do as much as was planned, never more – tomorrow is another day!
 Otherwise, you will lose sight of what’s important in a particular moment.